kabi10shrestha/learn-security-examples/dos/dos.md

 Answer the following:

 1. Briefly explain the potential vulnerabilities in **insecure.ts** that can lead to a DoS attack.
+The insecure.ts application lacks rate limiting, allowing attackers to flood the server with requests, potentially overwhelming it.
+Additionally, the id query parameter is used directly in the database query without validation, which can cause inefficiencies or even crashes.
 2. Briefly explain how a malicious attacker can exploit them.
+Malicious users can exploit the lack of rate limiting by sending a large number of requests, causing a DoS attack by overloading the server.
+The unvalidated inputs allow attackers to inject large or malformed data, potentially leading to resource-intensive database queries that degrade performance.
-3. Briefly explain the defensive techniques used in **secure.ts** to prevent the DoS vulnerability?
+3. Briefly explain the defensive techniques used in **secure.ts** to prevent the DoS vulnerability? secure.ts mitigates DoS risks by implementing rate limiting, which restricts requests to 1 per IP every 5 seconds, reducing the impact of flooding attacks.
+It also includes error handling with a try-catch block to prevent crashes and provides proper error responses when something goes wrong.